davidivkovic/ftn-web-vscode-starter/README.md

 ## Preparing the project

-1. Extract `server.zip` to the root directory of the project The diretory should look like this:
+1. Extract [`server.zip`](server.zip) to the root directory of the project The directory should look like this:
     ```
     - .vscode
     - server